kanishka-linux/reminiscence/README.md

 * Once nginx config file is properly configured, start/enable nginx.service.
 For detailed instructions take a look at this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04) or refer this [wiki](https://wiki.archlinux.org/index.php/Nginx).
 There are some barebone instructions available [here](http://gunicorn.org/index.html#deployment), which users might find useful.

-## Handling background tasks without using celery or other external task queue manager

-* This application has to perform number of background tasks, like Fetching web-page, favicons and converting pages to pdf/png.
-In order to do these tasks application uses [Vinanti](https://github.com/kanishka-linux/vinanti) library.
-I wrote this library as a simple easy to use async HTTP client which one can integrate with synchronous codebase of python.
-However, it can be used easily for executing some arbitrary function in the background (using either threads or processes) without having to worry about managing threads/processes manually.
-It was just an experiment, but it worked very well in this self-hosted application.

-* When importing list of bookmarks numbering 1500+, it has to make 1500 requests to bookmarked links in order to get web-page contents (for generating automatic tags/summary) and 1500+ more requests for fetching favicons.
-With aiohttp as backend for Vinanti, the application used only two threads for managing these 3000+ http requests aynchronously and at the same time allowed development server to remain responsive (without using gunicorn) for any incoming request.
-For executing pdf/png conversion tasks in the background, the task queue of Vinanti seemed sufficient for handling requests from few users at a time.

-* Making 3000 http requests in the background, archiving their output as per content-type, along with generating tags/summary using NLTK and database (postgresql) write (without converting pages to png/pdf), took somewhere along 12-13 minutes with aiohttp as backend and 50 async http requests at a time.
-By default, Vinanti does not use aiohttp in this project.
-In order to use aiohttp, user should set **VINANTI_BACKEND='aiohttp'** in settings.py file.
-Converting pages to png/pdf will be time consuming and might take hours depending on server and number of bookmarked links.

-* Even though, this appraoch is working well for self-hosted application with limited number of users with limited tasks.
-For large number of tasks, it it better to use dedicated external task queue manager.
-That's why option has been provided to set up celery, if a user and his group has large number of bookmarked links which they want to convert to pdf/png format.
-Maybe in future, option may be provided for making http requests and postprocessing content to celery, if current setup with Vinanti won't deliver upto expectations.

-## Improving Performance

-* Prefer python version 3.6.5+

-* Replace default sqlite database with postgresql

-* Use headless version of wkhtmltopdf

-* Use celery for pdf/png conversion

-* Use aiohttp backend for Vinanti for fetching web-pages asynchronously

-* When using gunicorn, adjust workers depending on number of cpu cores of the server.

-    According to gunicorn docs, preferred number of workers = 2n+1, where n = number of cores

-* Minimum 2GB RAM

-# Future Roadmap

-- [x] Allow people to write custom scripts or use third party tools for their unique archival needs.

-- [x] Provide an option to change headless browsers for PDF/PNG generation.

-- [ ] Provide token-based authentication which will help in developing browser addons or mobile applications

-- [ ] Monitor/archive selected links periodically

-- [ ] Support multi-word tagging

-- [ ] Support for text annotation

-- [ ] Provide browser addons

-- [ ] Document API

-- [ ] Add support for WARC format

 # Motivation